 The desert weather in Morocco, is inviting and calm throughout the year, during the day it’s warm and pleasant, and at nights it’s cool.
 Today, Morocco’s reputation as an attractive destination for surfers of the world is growing thanks to its excellent surfing conditions, countless surf spots and the enchanted and special atmosphere created by combining desert and magical weather, the local population, smells and extraordinary sights.

-Morocco, known as the “Western Kingdom” spreads over 2,300 km in length and about 300 km laterally.
+Morocco, spreads over 2,300 k.
 The kingdom has a huge coastline, exposed to all the Atlantic movements.
 It has desert climate, temperatures range from 28 degrees during the day and 7 degrees on the coldest nights.
 The average water temperature ranges from 17-23 degrees, so a 3/3-mm-thick suit will serve you well.
 Most of the Moroccan population is Muslim-Sunni, and their attitude toward Israelis and Jews is warm and sympathetic, since throughout history a strong and prosperous Jewish community has been an integral part of Morocco.
 Today, around 2,500 Jews live in Morocco, most of whom live in Casablanca, the trade and industrial center.
 The local currency is Dirham (MAD), but most places also accept payment in euros.
-Israeli citizens are required to issue a visa before leaving the country.
-We issue residence permits for our travelers, with the process taking about 7 business days, and the approved length of stay for Israeli travelers is between 14 – 21 days (there is an option to lengthen the visa at the various immigration offices).

 Morocco offers a huge range of perfect right-handers for surfers of all levels!